BMW 335i years to avoid — most common problems

 For a BMW 335i, the replacement wastegate costs around $4000 if the turbo system needs to be replaced as well, so that’s quite a lot for a car that’s up to 15 years old depending on the model year.

-Which BMW 335i years to avoid?
+Worst BMW 335i years to avoid

-Fifth-generation BMW 3 Series 335i (2007-2009 model years)
+First-generation BMW 3 Series 335i (2007-2009 model years)

 The first generation of the BMW 335i is the fifth generation of the BMW 3 Series overall, and it was made in two variants – the E90 sedan and the E92 coupe.
 Overall, the worst model year of the 335i was the first production year, and the 2007 model received a lot of engine-related complaints.